 As you start to adopt DevOps and Continuous Delivery, you look for tools that can help you speed up development cycles, standardize infrastructure management, and automate software delivery.

-Provisioning tools such as Puppet, Chef, SaltStack, and Ansible are popular choices for standardizing the configuration management process for infrastructure and environments.
-Provisioning tools automate infrastructure by creating and managing your environments, using scripts that you write.
+Provisioning and configuration management tools such as Terraform, AWS CloudFormation, Puppet, Chef, SaltStack, and Ansible are popular choices for standardizing software installation and management on infrastructure and environments.
+These tools automate infrastructure by creating and managing your environments, using scripts that you write.

 However, if you are looking to implement Continuous Delivery, you’ll need to automate the process of releasing your applications and deploying them to different environments in the enterprise release pipeline.
 You need Application Release Automation (ARA) to automate the release process from code to delivery, and to automate deployment from development to testing to staging to production.

-Application Release Automation integrates provisioning tools as part of the process and brings together all of the other steps and tools in your software delivery cycle to accelerate delivery and provide the enterprise-level scalability, reusability, and standardization that your business requires.
+Application Release Automation integrates provisioning and configuration management tools as part of the process and brings together all of the other steps and tools in your software delivery cycle to accelerate delivery and provide the enterprise-level scalability, reusability, and standardization that your business requires.

 Provisioning environments, orchestrating releases, and deploying applications are all closely related parts of the software delivery process, so you might think that you can use one tool to do it all.
 But provisioning software won’t give you the foundation you need for successful DevOps at scale.
 Why not…?